TheAirBlow/untitled-server/README.md

 You can get latest *auto builded release* by workflow [here](https://github.com/TheAirBlow/untitled-server/releases/tag/auto-build) if you want all latest changes that are not included in *official latest release*.

-**WARNING: Main game is done but it is not uploaded yet.
+**⚠️ WARNING: Main game is done but it is not uploaded yet.
 This is preparing for the game's release.
-Also currently multiplayer in-game is in beta state.**
+Also currently multiplayer in-game is in beta state. ⚠️**

-## Instructions
+## 📗 Instructions

 For normal people: